shebistar/infra-challenge/README.md

 - AWS CLI configured
 - AWS IAM Authenticator
 - kubectl
-- wget (required for installing the eks module)
+- curl (required for installing the eks module)

 ### All values in repo are ready for deploying the cluster if the prerequisites are OK.